Owanesh/ETH2324/phase_2/REPORT.md

 ```
 ## Analysis of active cronjobs
 ### Details
-CWE-732: Incorrect Permission Assignment for Critical Resource
+`CWE-732`: Incorrect Permission Assignment for Critical Resource
 ### Summary
-There is an active cronjob that execute with root priviledges a file with improperly permission that allows regular user `ftp-user` to modify it.
+There is an active cronjob that executes with `root` privileges a file that allows regular user `ftp-user` to modify it.
 By doing it we are able to inject a reverse shell that will spawn as `root`.
-### Walktrough
+### Walkthrough
 By checking the `crontab` file, we noticed a particular:

 ```sh